Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to fight that particular digital dragon.
-Save your sanity (and your hair).
-You might even find a witty Stack Overflow answer to boot!
+- **Comment your code like you're explaining it to a grumpy, sleep-deprived coworker at 3 AM.
+Future you (and everyone else) will thank you.**

 ---

-### 📅 Last Updated: 2024-11-16 18:30
+### 📅 Last Updated: 2024-11-16 19:18

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!